Learn when, why, and how to use Primer Checkout events to build robust payment flows

 You have a single checkout per page and prefer centralized event handling.

-You’re building cross-cutting concerns like analytics, logging, or error monitoring that should capture events from any checkout instance.
+You’re building cross-cutting concerns like analytics, logging, or error monitoring.

 Your architecture already uses a global event bus pattern.